 After six seasons, The Americans, one of the most underrated shows on television, closed out the series.
 I’ve followed this show for a few years now, getting hooked with the frenetic, albeit sloppy first episode while the song Tusk played in the background.

-The series finale was a pitch perfect ending to this series.
+The series finale was a pitch-perfect ending to this series.
 The confrontation between Stan and the Jennings (minus Henry) could easily have been melodramatic.
 Yet, it was written with the echoes of betrayal, rage, and also regret, and pain.
-The scene between Stan and Philip was especially touching, fitting for both men who, dare I say it?
-Loved each other.
+The scene between Stan and Philip was especially touching, fitting for both men who loved each other.
 I couldn’t help but think that in spite of Philip’s duplicity, his most honest, constant relationship was probably Stan’s.
 It certainly wasn’t Elizabeth, nor his children (especially after the scene with Paige in her apartment in one of the earlier episodes).
 However, even in that raw confrontation, Philip still lied, so did Elizabeth.
-It was hard to know whether it was second nature or a matter of survival for them, because even as he was telling Stan who he was, he still didn’t reveal that depth of his misdeeds: “We don’t kill people.”
+It was hard to know whether it was second nature or a matter of survival for them because even as he was telling Stan who he was, he still didn’t reveal the depth of his misdeeds: “We don’t kill people.”
 An obvious lie.

-And boy, did it cost them.
-Some viewers may find the ending “happy”, after all Elizabeth was able to go back to her home country like she wanted.
-But what happiness was there for Elizabeth and Philip, and it was staggering.
+I think this ending was perfect because it showed the costs to Elizabeth and Philip, and it was staggering.
 In spite of everything they did, everything they believed it, and even though they were back in their motherland, they were not truly fully Russians, and certainly they were not Americans.
 And it cost them everything.
 Philip and Elizabeth didn’t value much–not their possessions, especially Elizabeth (Philip did to a certain extent), not relationships as their duplicity ensured that they couldn’t create normal relationships, not even with each other.
 What they valued most was their nationalist ideals, and their children.
 Those ideals were dead with their betrayal of the Center, and their children were out of their reach.
-In the end was it worth it?
+In the end, was it worth it?
 I don’t think even Elizabeth can say with certainty that it was.